-A: Contact Melissa Pryor at (302)760-2085.
-Gloria maintains a listing of all approved suburban developments.
+A: Contact the SRRP at (302)760-2085.
+The SRRP maintains a listing of all approved suburban developments.
 Only civic associations with State Maintained streets are eligible to participate in the program.

 A: No, but associations are asked to sign and return the data sheet enclosed in the annual informational packet stating that the information listed is correct and they do wish to continue to participate in the program.
 A self addressed envelope is included in the informational packet for this purpose.

 A: Any change in association information should be noted on the data sheet enclosed in the annual informational packet.
 You may notify DelDOT of association changes that occur after submission of the data sheet by completing a change form (link at the bottom of web page) and mailing to the address indicated on the form or email the information to firstname.lastname@example.org.